Dream Tank × PEAC × City Partners

 Systems Change Council · Golden, CO

 The council is the intergenerational fabric that makes this work.
-Educators, entrepreneurs, philanthropists, civic leaders, and community builders who open doors, share expertise, and carry the Local Action Blueprint forward after August.
-The council launches at our April 6 gathering.
-Request an invite →
+Educators, entrepreneurs, philanthropists, civic leaders, and community builders who open doors, share expertise, and carry the work forward.
+The council launched April 6, 2026, and there is room for aligned partners to join what is next.
+Become a founding partner →

 Golden is the founding pilot